paulmillar/ror-utils/README.md

 This repository contains a collection of utilities for working with the information maintained and provided by ROR.

-The `bin` directory contains miscellaneous scripts.
+The `bin` directory contains scripts for working with ROR data dumps.
+More details are available in that directory.

 The `map-to-rdf` directory contains configuration to map the ROR-supplied JSON data to an equivalent set of RDF-triple assertions.